embear/vim-foldsearch/README.md

   - Value `1`: Disable Mappings
   - Default: `0`

+### The `g:foldsearch_scope` setting

+Scope for which pattern, display context, original view etc. are stored.
+If `window` is used, then different types of foldsearch can be done for the same buffer displayed in several windows. if `buffer? is used, then different types of foldsearch can be done for several buffers displayed in the same window.

+  - Value `window`: Use window scope to store data
+  - Value `buffer`: Use buffer scope to store data
+  - Default: `window`

 ## Contribute

 To contact the author (Markus Braun), please send an email to <markus.braun@krawel.de>